 5. What can I do in the long-term to prevent coliform contamination?

 Culligan recommends private well owners conduct annual professional water testing to check for coliform bacteria and other forms of contamination.
-But your local Culligan Man may suggest a different frequency of testing depending on your well’s condition.
+But your local Culligan Water expert may suggest a different frequency of testing depending on your well's condition.